YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Alan Kay:** No, I didn't.
 I gave lots of demos, but that particular demo, I think they had contacted Tesler.

-**Yoot Saito:** Do you remember that Jobs said the first time he saw the Alto demonstration.
+**Yoot Saito:** Do you remember that [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs) said the first time he saw the Alto demonstration.
-Were you there.
+Were you there?

 **Alan Kay:** Yeah, I was there.

 **Yoot Saito:** What did he say?

-**Alan Kay:** He, I think the thing, one of the things I recall from the demonstration, it is hard to remember any of it because we did so many things, but I just remember the one thing that really impressed me, I don't know if it impressed Steve or not, was I think Tesler, somebody, whoever was giving the demo at the particular time, said this stuff is all dynamically programmed.
+**Alan Kay:** He, I think the thing, one of the things I recall from the demonstration, it is hard to remember any of it because we did so many things, but I just remember the one thing that really impressed me, I don't know if it impressed Steve or not, was I think [Tesler](https://en.wikipedia.org/wiki/Larry_Tesler), somebody, whoever was giving the demo at the particular time, said this stuff is all dynamically programmed.

 **Alan Kay:** So one of the Apple people challenged whoever it was, I think it was Dan, no, Dan was the one who did it, but we had been, the way we did highlighting was the way it is pretty much done today, which is that was reverse video through the text, and they actually didn't like it.